Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 ## Implementing a Swap

-Swapping is implemented in `swap` function:
+Swapping is implemented in the `swap` function:
 ```solidity
 function swap(address recipient)
     public